salesforce-marketingcloud/salesforce-cms-content/README.md

 * Fill out the environment variables
 	* channelID - Enter the Salesforce CMS channelID
   * clientID - Enter the Consumer Key from your Connected App
-  * cmsAudience - Enter the Salesforce login URL - https://login.salesforce.com or https://test.salesforce.com
   * cmsUser - Enter the Salesforce CMS Username
+  * instanceURL - Enter the Salesforce login URL - https://login.salesforce.com or https://test.salesforce.com
   * limit - Enter the number of CMS records to display (default is 25, max 100)
   * privateKey - Copy and paste the contents of the server.key file
 * Create an Installed Package and add a component type of Custom Content Block.
 Use the Heroku app URL as the Endpoint URL when configuring this component.